Skip to main content

 NYU Center for Data Science

-This module covers the concept of associative memories in deep learning.
+This module is intended to provide a foundation in energy-based models.
 It is a part of the Deep Learning Course at NYU's Center for Data Science.
 Prerequisites for this module include: Introduction to Deep Learning (module 1 of the course), Parameter Sharing (module 2 of the course),

 Krembil Centre for Neuroinformatics